 Along the trail is Japones camp, a small, sheltered area of woodland where there's a rudimentary shack to seek refuge.
-This campsite is also used by those trekking the Oggioni Pass, which slices through the backcountry towards Refugio Dickson.
+This camp is also used by those trekking the Oggioni Pass, which slices through the backcountry towards Refugio Dickson.
 Along Bader valley is a basic climber's camp where it is possible to stay, as long as you're accompanied by a guide.

-At the head of the valley awaits Cerro Zapata (1077m) which can be summited without technical experience, and rewards its conquerors with stunning views of the ice cap, Tyndall Glacier and Lago Grey.
+At the head of the valley awaits Cerro Zapata (1077m) which can be summited without technical experience, rewarding its conquerors with stunning views of the ice cap, Tyndall Glacier and Lago Grey.

 In Sierra Baguales, rolling hills of arid pampa stretch east of the Paine massif all the way to the Argentinean border.
-It boasts an incredible geologic history and wide open spaces where you likely won't encounter another person for the entire time you're there.
-With a fascinating past of ancient volcanoes and sedimentary rock formations, the Baguales Valley is a hotbed for fossils, and it's a popular spot for paleontologists to search for remnants of the past.
+This area boasts an incredible geologic history and wide open spaces where you likely won't encounter another person for the entire time you're there.
+With a fascinating past of ancient volcanoes and sedimentary rock formations, the Baguales Valley is a hotbed of fossils, and it's a popular spot for paleontologists to search for remnants of the past.

 Old puestos (small, basic shelters) are scattered across the landscape, offering a place to rest for Chilean baqueanos who herd sheep and cattle around the valley.
 Several fossilized shark teeth have been found in this area, as well as fossils of different shellfish species, hinting at its marine past when the Atlantic Ocean stretched all the way inland.